Seirdy/moac/doc/SECURITY.md

 Third-party dependencies
 ------------------------

 MOAC is split into a library and two CLI utilities.
-The library has no third-party dependencies; the CLI utilities have two direct third-party dependencies and a third one just for tests.
+The library has no third-party dependencies; the CLI utilities have a few.
 A CI job scans these dependencies and indirect dependencies against Sonatype's OSS Index on every push.

 Builds
 ------